-The National Council on Compensation Insurance (NCCI) establishes and maintains workers’ compensation class codes for hundreds of thousands of business across the United States.
+The NCCI establishes and maintains workers’ compensation class codes for hundreds of thousands of business across the United States.
 Additionally, some states have rating bureaus that have their own sets of workers’ compensation codes.

 Workers’ compensation codes are an important part of the formula insurers use to estimate how much workers’ comp insurance will cost.
-The formula also includes:
+The formula includes:

 - Workers’ compensation class code (type of work performed)

 - Payroll (size of the company’s workforce)

 - Experience modification factor (a company’s history of workers’ comp claims)

 If you’re a business owner, it is critical that you use accurate workers’ comp class codes to categorize your employees.
 Improper or incomplete coding can be a costly mistake.
 Inaccuracies in coding will be discovered during annual insurance audits, and business owners will be held responsible for making up the financial difference.
 Furthermore, deliberately falsifying a code is considered fraud and can result in fines or even prison time.

 Be sure to take the time to properly code employees, and consider that workers who have multiple roles may need to have a split code.
 Remember also that when employees’ responsibilities change, their codes may also need to be adjusted.
 Business owners should contact their state’s insurance department or invest in the NCCI manual to find the correct workers’ comp class codes for their employees.